fever324/NLP-Projects/Project4/report.md

 ### 1. Project Task

 Commedy TV shows are playing a very special part of people's life nowadays.
 The key to the success of commedy Tv shows is the level of funnies of the themselves.
-Our task is to use natural language processing technics to evaluate comedy script's funnies level.
+Our task is to use natural language processing technics to evaluate comedy transcript's funnies level.
 We may evaluate the funnies level on a scale of 10.
 One example from a popular show Big Bang Theory is the following

 	Raj: I don't like bugs, okay.
 They freak me out.